-Tom Eiser, Xavier University Associate Athletic Director for Media Relations, is completing his 27th year directing the communications, media relations, broadcast production, web site, publicity, publications, record-keeping and research for his alma mater's 18 NCAA Division I sports.
-In addition to his Xavier duties, Eiser chairs CoSIDA's I-AAA University Division Management Advisory Committee and also serves on the CoSIDA Strategic Branding Committee and the Atlantic 10 Conference Media, Marketing and Public Relations Committee.
+Tom Eiser, Xavier University Associate Athletic Director for Communications, is in his 28th year directing the communications, media relations, broadcast production, web site, publicity, publications, record-keeping and research for his alma mater's 18 NCAA Division I sports.
+In addition to his Xavier duties, Eiser chairs CoSIDA's I-AAA University Division Management Advisory Committee and also serves on the CoSIDA Strategic Branding Committee.

 Eiser received an award at the 2010 CoSIDA (College Sports Information Directors of America) Convention in San Francisco for his 25 years of professional contributions to the sports information field.
 Eiser began his professional career in sports information as Assistant SID in the 1985-86 school year at the University of Detroit.
 He was a student assistant SID at Xavier as an undergraduate from 1980-84, serving four years as the school's first-ever women's basketball SID.

 In May of 2010 Xavier University honored Eiser with a 25-year service award, commemorating his 24 years as a full-time XU athletic department employee and his year as the New Director in 1984-85 at NPR affiliate WVXU-FM.